The Connection Between Thyroid and Blood Pressure

 Hypothyroidism and Your Heart

-In the June issue of the Journal of Clinical Endocrinology & Metabolism (JCEM), a large study revealed that among participants with congestive heart failure, having hypothyroidism — even the mild form — significantly increases the risk of death compared to people with normal thyroid function.
+In the June issue of the Journal of Clinical Endocrinology and Metabolism (JCEM), a large study revealed that among participants with congestive heart failure, having hypothyroidism — even the mild form — significantly increases the risk of death compared to people with normal thyroid function.

+So, thyroid and blood pressure seems to be directly connected.
 “Hypothyroidism has known effects on multiple cardiovascular pathways, including adverse effects on systolic and diastolic function, endothelial function, and lipid levels, and our study suggests that if someone has higher underlying cardiovascular risk, they may be more vulnerable to the effects of mild hypothyroidism,” says Connie Rhee, MD, of Brigham and Women’s Hospital in Boston, and lead author of the study.

 Hypothyroidism is Completely Treatable